All roads lead to Ryde…

 The Ryde Rivers Festival at Kissing Point Park in September features Dragon Boat racing and great family activities.

 The year rounds off with a Community Christmas Celebration in Ryde Park and Carols by Candlelight at various locations throughout the City.

-Contact us for local information and advice, to find out 'What's On' or for a full list of places to go, things to see and do and where to stay, eat or be entertained.
+Contact Ryde Council for local information and advice, to find out ‘What’s On’ or for a full list of places to go, things to see and do and where to stay, eat or be entertained.